datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 Step-by-Step
 """"""""""""

-To get an idea of the general setup of parallel provenance-tracked computations, consider a data analysis dataset...
+To get an idea of the general setup of parallel provenance-tracked computations, consider a :ref:`YODA-compliant <yoda>` data analysis dataset...

 .. code-block:: bash